Suharno (footballer)

 Suharno (1 October 1959 – 19 August 2015) was an Indonesian football coach who managed Arema Cronus from November 2013 until his death in August 2015.

-Playing careers
+Playing career

-He played 12 years as a footballer.
-He began his career in PS Banteng and is due to retire after three seasons playing for Niac Mitra.
+Suharno played 12 years as a footballer.
+He began his career in PS Banteng and retired after three seasons with Niac Mitra.

-Coaching careers
+Coaching career

 Niac Mitra

-He began his coaching career in 1988 as player-assistant coach at Niac Mitra.
+Suharno began his coaching career in 1988 as player-assistant coach at Niac Mitra.

 Gresik United

-In August 2012 he signed a contract with Gresik United before he was sacked on 28 February 2013.
+In August 2012 Suharno signed a contract with Gresik United before he was sacked on 28 February 2013.

 Persibo Bojonegoro

-On 27 July 2013 he agreed to join Persibo Bojonegoro as a coach.
+On 27 July 2013, Suharno agreed to join Persibo Bojonegoro as a coach.

 Death

-He died on August 19, 2015, in Puskesmas Pakisaji, Malang.
+Suharno died on 19 August 2015, in Puskesmas Pakisaji, Malang.
 The cause of the death was because of a heart attack, after a training session at the Kanjuruhan Stadium.